cypress-io/testing-workshop-cph/slides/02-adding-items.md

 +++

-## Bonus
+## What kind of tests?

+- discussion: what would you test in the TodoMVC app?

+Note:
+Longer tests, adding items then deleting one for example.
+Adding items via GUI and observing communication with the server.
+Adding items then reloading the page.

++++

-Unit tests vs end-to-end tests
+## Unit tests vs end-to-end tests

 ### Unit tests